Apple School Manager and classroom management

 • Apple Classroom: This Apple application enables teachers to view student devices and the apps they’re using, as well as their screens.
 It supports teacher input and enables them to share content with the rest of the class.

 • Jamf Teacher: This Jamf app enables teachers to focus student attention on specific tools while restricting access to those not needed in a session.
-Teachers can toggle on or off restrictions on features such as spellchecking and autocorrect.
+Teachers can toggle on or off restrictions on features such as spellchecking, autocorrect and AI tools.
 They can allow specific apps and websites, remove those not needed and keep students where they need to be.
+All this can happen on demand or during prescheduled times.

 These tools help focus learning while keeping the technology invisible.
 Students don't waste time searching for the right app or website and can get straight into their learning.
 It also supports student feedback — when a student can easily share their screen, feedback can be more timely.